intersystems/git-source-control/docs/hcc.md

 # Customer Responsibilities

-# Example Use Case 1: Inbound HL7 Service
+## Example Use Case 1: Inbound HL7 Service
 > As a Health Connect Cloud user, I want to add a new inbound HL7 service to receive HL7 messages from a lab.

 - Log in
 - Go to production configuration page for your User Namespace
 - Create an interface branch
-- Add the service
+- Add and test the service
-- Test the service
 - Sync: After this operation, the User Namespace has everything from the Protected Namespace in addition to changes made in the interface branch, and all of the modified files have been pushed to GitLab.
   - Technical level for the git-savvy: this commits to the interface branch locally, rebases the interface branch on the latest state of the development branch, updates the User Namespace with any changes made as a result, and force pushes the interface branch out to GitLab.
-- Click the link to create a merge request
+- Click the link to create a merge request targeting the `development` branch
-- Have the merge request approved and merged to the development branch
+- Have the merge request approved and merged to the `development` branch
-- CI/CD deploys to the Protected Namespace on the Dev deployment OR use Git Pull page
+- CI/CD deploys to the Protected Namespace on the Dev deployment
 - Test in the Protected Namespace on the Dev Deployment
+- Create a merge request from your interface branch to the `test` branch
+- Have the merge request approved and merged to the `test` branch
+- CI/CD deploys to the Protected Namespace on the Test deployment
+- Test in the Protected Namespace on the Test deployment
+- Create a merge request from your interface branch to the `live` branch
+- Have the merge request approved and merged to the `live` branch
+- CI/CD deploys to the Protected Namespace on the Prod deployment
+- Done!

 ### Interface Branches